-Then; mules will carry the expedition equipment & they are not loaded with more than 30-40kg.
+Then it is important ot note; mules will carry the expedition equipment & they are not loaded with more than 30-40kg.
 From Base Camp 1 to Base Camp 3 (Day 9 onwards), you will be required to carry your own equipment and around 7kg of group equipment also.
 For additional porters to carry your personal equipment, you can hire these from us.
 A porter will carry a maximum 15kg limit of your gear.

 As a result; there is an option to extend the route for a couple of days to add more time for acclimatisation along the trail.
 A lot depends on your own personal fitness and your ability at altitude.